Mac won’t boot into recovery mode

 What is recovery mode?

 Every Mac shipped for the last decade or so includes a hidden partition on its startup disk called the Recovery partition.
 This is designed to allow you to fix problems with your Mac when the boot disk is damaged, your Mac won’t boot normally, or it crashes regularly.
 When you boot into recovery mode, there are a number of options.
-You can reinstall macOS, restore from a Time Machine backup, use Disk Utilities to repair your startup disk, or even launch Terminal and run commands from there.
+You can reinstall macOS, restore from a Time Machine backup, use Disk Utilities to repair your startup disk, or even open Terminal and run commands from there.

 In addition to using recovery mode from a partition on your boot disk, you can also access a Recovery partition on Apple’s servers.
 This is called internet recovery mode and can be useful if the Recovery partition on your Mac is damaged.